 Although there is no specific diet to ease rheumatoid arthritis or keep joints strong, some nutrients may have positive, protective effects:

-- Omega-3 fatty acids.
-Studies have shown that omega-3 fatty acids -- DHA and EPA -- from fish oil supplements can reduce inflammation associated with RA.
+Omega-3 fatty acids.
+Studies have shown that omega-3 fatty acids from fish oil supplements can reduce inflammation associated with RA.
 Good sources are fatty fish such as salmon, herring, tuna, and sardines.

-- Calcium and vitamin D. Many people with RA don't get enough calcium and vitamin D. Both are essential for strong bones -- which you need for healthy joints -- and can help lower risk of osteoporosis, which can be increased when you have RA.
-Most adults need 1,000-1,200 mgs of calcium a day and 600-800 IUs of Vitamin D daily.
+Calcium and vitamin D. Many people with RA don't get enough calcium and vitamin D. Both are important for strong bones, which you need for healthy joints.
+They also help hold off osteoporosis, which also becomes more likely when you have RA.
+Most adults need 1,000-1,200 milligrams of calcium a day and 600-800 international units of vitamin D daily.